Zensight/extensionator/README.md

 Package Chrome extensions with Ruby.
 Inspired by (Loosely based on?
 Stolen from?) [crxmake](https://github.com/Constellation/crxmake).
+Use the CLI or the Ruby API.

 # Install